Azerion Group NV: Azerion acquires AdPlay and strengthens Italian digital advertising foothold

 Azerion will integrate AdPlay's digital cross-media solutions and campaign performance management, adding to its robust current offering in these areas.
 AdPlay exclusively represents some of the most relevant Italian publishers and has been pioneering the digital out of home market in Italy.
 Through this acquisition, Azerion will strengthen its position in Italy and increase its relevance as a partner that delivers easy, impactful and affordable access to large and diverse audiences through highly engaging content.

 Additionally, AdPlay recently launched Veedly, a dedicated solution focused on the distribution of on-demand multimedia content from the world of sports.
-Veedly is currently collaborating with the official digital channels of Lega Serie A, allowing for content distribution of various kinds, including highlights of all the Serie A TIM matches, and Coppa Italia Frecciarossa for the next two sports seasons.
+Veedly is already cooperating with various sports leagues.

 The aggregated consideration is a combination of cash and shares.
 In total, 580,470 treasury shares were transferred to the selling shareholder.
 The transaction is effective as of 11th November 2022.
 AdPlay generated approximately €12 million gross revenue in 2021.